 Your child will not necessarily know how to use the potty.
 Show him and let him try himself.
 Help him take his pants off and just sit on the potty to get used to the idea.
 Praise him for trying and keep the praise coming!

-Once she gets up explain the importance of washing her hands even if she is not successful.
-Washing hands after going to the potty or toilet should become habit and it is our job to ensure that it does.
+Once she gets up, explain the importance of washing her hands even if she is not successful.
+Washing hands after going to the potty or toilet should become a habit, and it is our job to ensure that it does.

 Get your child on board

-Ask your child if she wants to start potty training before you even start.
-If she says yes then you can get started!
-Remember, it is her body and you cannot make her go.
-You can provide the equipment, show her how to use it and even help her sit on the potty but you cannot make her go.
+Ask your child if she wants to start potty training before you even begin.
+If she says yes, then you can get started!
+Remember, it is her body, and you cannot make her go.
+You can provide the equipment, show her how to use it, and even help her sit on the potty but you cannot make her go.
 She needs to be committed (as committed as a toddler can be 🙂 ) or at the least want to start trying.